itpp-labs/mail-addons/mail_multi_website/doc/index.rst

 When you work from backend, Email for current website is used.

 When a user do something on website (e.g. purchase products) and some mail is sent, then email address for that website will be used (mostly Administrator's email address).

+When email is sent, template's value like body, subject, etc. for current values are used.